Background mask

 5 questions with safari guide Laizer: exploring albino animals

-As we reported last week, recently there is been an increase in sightings of albino animals in Tanzania.
+As we reported last week, recently there has been an increase in sightings of albino animals in Tanzania.
 Joseph Abel Laizer works as a Tanzania Specialist safari guide in Arusha and tells how several albino animals were spotted in the past few weeks last month.
 “A few days ago a colleague saw an albino giraffe in Serengeti, and others saw an albino zebra in northern Serengeti two weeks ago.
 Then last week I saw an albino baboon with her non-albino baby in Arusha National Park, and not too long ago people saw a very white buffalo in Tarangire.”

 Here we catch up with Laizer to hear more about his life as a Tanzania Specialist safari guide, as well as learn more about the recent albino animal sightings in Tanzania.